-The two biggest recreational facilities in Vienna are Donauinsel and Prater.
-Danube Island is perfect for endless walks (with your dog) or BBQ sessions.
+Türkenschanzpark is what many call the most beautiful park in the city.
+It has it all: small pathways, ponds, rolling hills, and rare botanical plants.
+In terms of area, the most significant recreational zones in the city are Donauinsel and Prater.
+Danube Island is perfect for endless walks (with your dog), an extended bike ride, a swim, or BBQ sessions.
 Prater, more centrally located, is to Viennese what Central Park is to New Yorkers.